Killerbacon34/DiseaseLLM/README.md

 * Deepseek R1
 * Llama
 * Gemini
+This project currently only works on Microsoft Edge, Google Chrome, and Firefox.

 The goal for the project was to provide a user-friendly and intuitive interface for the public to obtain accurate medical diagnoses without the need to create an appointment with a doctor.
 # Dependencies: